quent043/nft-marketplace/README.md

   - Create your art work: you can uses HashLips [ℹ️ Website] (https://hashlips.online/HashLips)

   - Upload your files: ensure that one folder contains your metadata file and art.
-Each file and related metadata should be named Starting using incremented   number from 1.[png] to last image. [png]
+Each file and related metadata should be named using incrementing numbers from 1.[png] to last image. [png]

 	- Fill the form with the same information that you put into your metadata.
 Those informations are kept on chains